MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -OverflowActionTarget
 The OverflowActionTarget parameter represents the target of the overflow action.
-For example, if the OverFlowAction is set to Forward, this parameter might be set to a SIP address or a PSTN phone number.
+For example, if the OverFlowAction is set to Forward, this parameter might be set to a SIP address.
 This parameter is optional unless the OverflowAction is set to Forward, which requires a SIP address.

 ```yaml
 Type: System.Uri